Ngopimas/mac-the-dev/README.md

 # Mac the Developer

-A browser-based endless runner game that reimagines the classic Mac gameplay within a software development theme.
-Players control a developer character racing against deadlines while collecting power-ups and avoiding bugs and technical obstacles.
+Created as a fun browser-based project to combine coding themes with classic endless runner gameplay.
+Players control a developer laptop racing against deadlines while collecting power-ups and avoiding bugs and technical obstacles.

-Created as a fun project to combine coding themes with classic endless runner gameplay.
-Perfect for developers who need a quick break from actual coding!
+Perfect for people who need a quick break from actual coding!

 ![Mac the Developer](./mac-the-developer.png)